mlange-42/arche/docs/content/user-guide/world/index.md

 The *World* ({{< api ecs World >}}) is the central data storage in Arche.
 It manages and stores entities ({{< api ecs Entity >}}), their components, as well as [Resources](./resources).
-For the internal structure of the world, see section [Architecture](/background/architecture).
+For the internal structure of the world, see chapter [Architecture](/background/architecture).

 Here, we only deal with world creation.
-Most world functionality is covered in sections [Entities](./entities) and [World entity access](./world-access).
+Most world functionality is covered in chapters [Entities & Components](./entities) and [World entity access](./world-access).

 ## World creation